We protect student privacy.

 ** Campus email addresses are only disclosed to requestors who agree to not use them for solicitation.

-A "legitimate educational interest" is when a faculty, staff or other school office is:
+A "legitimate educational interest" is when a faculty, staff or other school office is performing a task that is specified in their position description or contract.

 - Accessing information for any other purpose